AusDTO/dta-website/_posts/2017-10-03-help-us-review-the-standard.md

 ## Business as usual

-Even though we are having a look at the Standard, we still need to continue using it. ok coIf your service is [in scope](https://www.dta.gov.au/standard/scope-of-standard/), you should continue to use the Standard.
+During this time, the Standard will still apply.
+So if your service is [in scope](https://www.dta.gov.au/standard/scope-of-standard/), you should continue using it.

 Any questions about the research we are doing or the Digital Service Standard can be sent to [standard@digital.gov.au](mailto:standard@digital.gov.au)